catseye/Lariat/README.md

 > representation.

 So the idea is an established one; but if so, why does one see so few instances of it out in the wild?
-I think it's simply because it doesn't have a lot of practical value in the usual contexts in which lambda term manipulation code is written -- that is to say, research contexts, where industrial software engineering methods take a back seat.
-Especially in theorem provers, where a concrete representation may be significantly easier to mechanically reason about.
+I think it's this: most lambda term manipulation code sees actual use only academic contexts, most usually in such things as theorem provers.
+These are contexts that don't greatly benefit from the software engineering principle of being able to swap out one implementation of an interface with an alternative implementation.
+Indeed, in a theorem proving context, an extra level of abstraction may just be another burden that the mechanical reasoning methods need to deal with, with no other benefit.
+So concrete data types are used, because concrete data types are sufficient.

-In the context of Lariat, the ADT is the object of study in its own right.
+In the context of Lariat, however, the ADT is the object of study in its own right.

-Now, here's the part I cut out of the above quoted paragraph:
+Now, here's the part I elided from the above quoted paragraph:

 > Many values of type _term_ are **improper**: they do not correspond to
 > real λ-terms because they contain unmatched bound variable indices.